stats60/stats60.github.io/prospectus/index.md

 **Problem sets**: Most weeks you will be given one written assignment or problem set to complete.
 Unless otherwise noted, these will be due at 9 AM on Mondays, submitted via Canvas.
 We will accept late problem sets for up to three days after the PSet is due; after that, no late submissions will be accepted.
 For unexcused late submissions, one point will be deducted for each day that the PSet is late.
 Excused late submissions must be accompanied by documentation of an official university function within one day of the due date, or a documented medical excuse.

+Problem sets will be graded using an automated system, supplemented by manual fixes for any incorrectly deducted points.
+The automated grading system also compares code across all students to detect any possible sharing of answers.

 **Sections**: Section attendance is mandatory.
 If you are unable to attend your assigned section on a given week, you may attend a different section with permission from both section leaders.
 Requests to attend an alternate section should be made at least 24 hours in advance.

 **Final project**: Each student will participate in a group project with 3-4 other students.